Classic Cooking Academy’s Instructors

 Scottsdale Pastry Chef Dan Boman graduated from The Restaurant School, Philadelphia where he completed the Pastry Chef Training program and started his career in Atlantic City, N.J.
 He rose from the ranks of Pastry Cook to Assistant Pastry Chef and finally Executive Pastry Chef at the Trump Plaza Hotel and Casino.
 Chef Boman has worked for various hotels and organizations such as Tropicana, Trump, Four Seasons and Hilton to name a few.
 He has been in pastry and baking for more than 25 years and moved from New Jersey to Phoenix to pursue a career as an educator.

 Chef Boman taught at Le Cordon Bleu in Scottsdale and now teaches at the Art Institute in Phoenix as a Chef Instructor.
 He is an award winning Pastry Chef and won Gold for Best Chocolate Showpiece at the National Team Pastry Championship in Desert Ridge in 2009.
+He recently was named the 2017 Western Region Pastry Chef of the Year by the American Culinary Federation (ACF).
 He is passionate about what he does and it shows in his style of teaching and student engagement.

-As the head of our 12 week Pastry Series, Chef Boman teaches with enthusiastic candor.
+As the head of our 12 week Pastry Series, Chef Boman teaches with enthusiasm and candor.

 Joseph Cambria gained an interest in cooking while in high school, where he worked at a local produce store in Rockland County, New York.
 During this time, he was also inspired by his grandmother’s homemade pasta and baked goods.